 For all missing students, BMCC will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
 Regardless if the student is above the age of 18, or is an emancipated minor the Director of Public Safety or his designee shall make a missing person report.

 ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES

-City University of New York Policy on Sexual Misconduct (attached)
+CUNY Sexual Misconduct Policy (attached)

 Equal Opportunity and Non-Discrimination Policy

 Student Bill of Rights

 CUNY Campus Workplace Violence Policy

 Domestic Violence and the Workplace

 Reasonable Accommodations and Academic Adjustments